huler/backend-challenge/problems.md

 - **How would you fix this problem?**:
   Add a check immediately after retrieving the item to verify that `data.Item` is not `nil`.
 If it is `nil`, return a descriptive error before attempting any unmarshalling.

+### 6. Inconsistent Error Handling and Logging in Controller

+- **What is the problem?**:
+  The controllers use inconsistent error handling practices:

+  - It prints errors using `fmt.Printf` but returns generic HTTP 500 responses without context.
+  - There's no structured or centralized logging, which limits observability and makes debugging production issues harder.

+- **Why is it a problem?**:
+  Inconsistent and informal error handling has multiple consequences:

+  - Logs lack traceability: developers can't correlate logs with specific failures or requests.
+  - Monitoring systems cannot detect specific error types.

+- **How would you fix this problem?**:

+  - Use structured logging instead of `fmt.Printf`, possibly integrating with a logging library that supports severity levels and context propagation.
+  - Add more granular HTTP response codes (e.g., 400 for client validation errors, 500 for internal errors).
+  - Include request identifiers or metadata in logs for traceability.

+  ### 7. Missing Request Payload Validation (Email and Department)

+- **What is the problem?**:
+  The incoming request payload is not strictly validated for expected formats or values.
+The check only ensures that `Email` and `Department` fields are non-empty and that `Results` contains exactly four integers.
+However, it does not:

+  - Validate whether `Email` has a proper format.
+  - Verify if `Department` matches a predefined list of acceptable departments.
+  - Ensure individual integers in `Results` fall within a valid range (e.g., 1–5).

+- **Why is it a problem?**:
+  Accepting malformed or invalid data can result in:

+  - Corrupted or unusable records in the database.
+  - Skewed analytics and reporting.
+  - Increased risk of unexpected behavior or runtime errors.
+  - Potential security vulnerabilities (e.g., injection, abuse via malformed inputs).
+    This also forces downstream systems (analytics, dashboards) to account for poor-quality input.

+- **How would you fix this problem?**:
+  Implement stricter request validation logic:
+  - Use regex to verify `Email` format.
+  - Check `Department` against a controlled list (e.g., `"HR"`, `"QA"`, etc.).
+  - Validate `Results` to ensure all values are within an expected numeric range.
+  - Return HTTP 400 (Bad Request) if the payload is malformed.
+    Optionally, encapsulate validation logic in a reusable function for better testability and modularity.